-The Gospel reading for July 29 is Matthew 20: 1-16, the Parable of the Laborers in the Vineyard.
+Matthew 20: 1-16 is the Parable of the Laborers in the Vineyard.

 This parable can have several layers of meaning.
-It has been seen, for example, as a description of the various times in life, represented by the hours of the day it mentions, at which people might come to know God.
+For example it has been seen as a description of the various stages in life, represented by the hours of the day it mentions, at which people might come to know God.
 Some have faith from their early youth, some find it in adulthood, and some discover it when they reach old age.

 We can also look at the parable as Christ's direct challenge to us and to our attitude toward other people.
 In verses preceding the parable (19: 27), Peter has asked the Lord: "Lo, we have left everything and followed You.
 What then shall we have?"
 Jesus answers that everyone who has left anything for His sake will have it restored a hundredfold.
 He adds, "But many that are first will be last, and the last first."
 The parable follows.

 Jesus compares the kingdom of heaven to a householder who hires laborers to work in his vineyard early in the day, offering to pay one denarius to each.
 A few hours later, he hires more workers and tells them they will receive "whatever is right."
 He does the same with other groups of workers as the day goes on.

 When the day ends, the householder's steward pays the laborers, beginning with those who started at the latest hour.
 They each receive a denarius.
 Seeing this, those who started at the earliest hour protest: "These last worked only one hour, and you have made them equal to us..."